hammal/quadrature-leapfrog-simulations/README.md

 In case you want to use the parallel execution mode of [simset] make sure to also install [GNU Parallel].

 ## Simulations
-Next follows details on how to execute and resulting files for each simulation from the [paper][paper].
+Next are details for executing and the resulting files for each simulation from the [paper].
 The simulations are presented in connection to the figures which they ultimately generated.

 ### Fig. 10: Transfer functions
-The transfer functions where generated using the [./transfer_function.py](./transfer_function.py) script.
+The transfer functions were generated using the [./transfer_function.py](./transfer_function.py) script.
-To execute it type
+To execute it, type
 ```zsh
 python transfer_function.py
 ```
-The script generates a csv file [./csv/tranfer_function/transfer_functions.csv](./csv/transfer_function/transfer_functions.csv) which was plotted using the
-[pgfplots] framework in the LaTex source file for the [paper].
-In addition, the script generate the matplotlib plot [./figures/transfer_function/transfer_functions.png](./figures/transfer_function/transfer_function.png).
+The script generates a CSV file [./csv[/tranfer_function/transfer_functions.csv](./csv/transfer_function/transfer_functions.csv), which was plotted using the [pgfplots] framework in the LaTex source file for the [paper].
+In addition, the script generates the matplotlib plot [./figures/transfer_function/transfer_functions.png](./figures/transfer_function/transfer_function.png).

 <img src="./figures/transfer_function/transfer_function.png" width="512">

 ### Fig. 11: Power Spectral Densities
 The power spectral density related simulations can be found in the [./psd.py](./psd.py) script.
-As the file contains several parameter sweeps we have used the [simset] package to orchestrate this.
+As the file contains several parameter sweeps, we have used the [simset] package to orchestrate this.
 This slightly obscures the execution commands as we now type the following
 ```zsh
 python psd.py simulate setup local